Assembly line worker integration and balancing problem: Experimental study

 One basic aim of every company should be to integrate at least the normative percentage of disabled workers into the workforce.
 In this first experiment, we aim to demonstrate that the proposed methods enable the inclusion of higher percentages of disabled workers in the line without important losses in productivity.
 It has to be noted that productivity always means somehow (output result / input resources involved), and in assembly lines productivity can be defined as (throughput rate / number of workstations).
 Therefore (considering that in this experiment the Throughput rate is fixed), an increase on the number of workstations means, in general, a decrease of productivity.

 Having this in mind, this first experiment was devoted to check what would be the shape of this expected loss of productivity.
-Both ALWIBP-1 and ALWIBP-1S$_{min}$ models could be solved in reasonable computation times using the commercial package CPLEX 12.4 (1 \textit{thread}, limit time of 1800 sec, and 6Gb as tree limit) with Intel Core i7 3.4 GHz, 16Gb RAM.
+For the medium and large instances, both ALWIBP-1 and ALWIBP-1S$_{min}$ models could be solved in reasonable computation times using the commercial package CPLEX 12.4 (1 \textit{thread}, limit time of 1800 sec, and 6Gb as tree limit) with Intel Core i7 3.4 GHz, 16Gb RAM.

 In Tables \ref{tab:models_alwibp_middle_inst} and \ref{tab:models_alwibp_large_inst}, the columns indicate: